KhronosGroup/glTF/specification/1.1/README.md

 ### Coordinate System and Units

-glTF uses a right-handed coordinate system, that is, the cross product of x and y yields z. glTF defines the y axis as up.
+glTF uses a right-handed coordinate system, as is used by OpenGL.  glTF defines the y axis as up.

 The units for all linear distances are meters.

 All angles are in radians.

+Positive rotation is counterclockwise.

 <a name="accessing-binary-data"></a>
 ## Accessing Binary Data